galymzhantore/csci447-final-project/README.md

 ## License & Attribution

 Released under the MIT License.
-Ensure compliance with Common Voice/Speechocean dataset terms when downloading or redistributing audio samples.
+Ensure compliance with the Speechocean 762 dataset license when downloading or redistributing audio samples.